didoesdigital/plover-dictionaries/README.md

 [Plover](http://stenoknight.com/wiki/FAQ#What_is_Plover.3F) steno dictionaries in JSON format.

 ## Main Dictionary

 Based on [Plover's default `main.json` dictionary](https://github.com/openstenoproject/plover/blob/master/plover/assets/main.json), the main [`dict.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/dict.json) file in this repo contains many English words using briefs and phonetic strokes, but contains fewer misstrokes.

+## Navigation Dictionary

+This dictionary lets you navigate and edit text efficiently on a Mac.
+You can move the cursor by letter, word, or line, select while doing so, and also backspace or forward delete by character, word, or line.
+You can also switch tabs, windows, and apps.

+To use the following briefs, copy the [`navigation.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/navigation.json) file into your dictionary folder and add it to your Plover config:

+As per Plover's default, you use `-R`, `-P`, `-B`, and `-G` for left, up, down, and right.

+Use `STPH-` to move by character, `STPH-RB` to jump a word left, and `STPH-BG` to jump a word right.

+Use `KPH-` to use Command ⌘, jumping to line beginning and ending, file top and bottom.

+Use `STP-` (**s**hi**f**t) to select characters with movement keys.
+Again, `-RB` and `-BG` work by word.

+Use `SHR-` (**s**e**l**ect) to select words with the movement keys.
+(This and the strokes described above actually add redundant strokes for selecting whole words to the left and right.)

+Use `PW*` and `-F`, `-FP`, or `-FPL` for backspacing a character, a word, or a line.

+Use `PW*` and `-R`, `-RB`, or `-RBG` for forward deleting a character, a word, or a line.

+Use `KPHR-` for Command + Option (⌘⌥) movements (usually for navigating tabs and file trees).

+Use `SP-B` to space up/forward and `SP-P` to space down/backward.
+That is, in the browser use the former stroke to page up and the latter to page down (this is using ⇧Space).

+Use `THRAB` for ⌥ ⇓ and `THRAP` for ⌥ ⇑.

+Use `TW-` and a direction for tabbing.
+Adding `-F`/`-L` gives you ⌘⇧[/⌘⇧] to switch tabs forward and backward.
+Adding `-B`/`-G` gives you ⌘\`/⌘⇧\` to switch windows forward and backward.
+Adding `-G`/`-R` gives you ⌘Tab/⌘⇧Tab to switch applications forward and backward.
+Adding a star to `TW*G` gives you ⌘Tab Tab to switch 2 applications.

 ## Punctuation Dictionary